Geekcrowds/provisioner/README.md

 * Two accounts are configured one with username user_abcd and the other with username user_4abcj
 * Three lines are configured.
 Line 1 is linked to account 0, line 2 is linked to account 1, line 3 is set to monitor BLF on extension 2009 on account
+* For GXP2130/GXP2160, MPK key 1 is set to monitor parking lot.
 * Three buttons on sidecar are configured.
 Key 1 is set to monitor BLF on extension 1593 on account 0, key 2 is set to monitor BLF on extension 1594 on account 1, key 3 is set to monitor BLF on extension 1595 on account 1.

 # Known issues